-Charles was born in May 1872 at Chorlton-on-Medlock, Manchester.1,2,3 He was the son of Donald Nicholson and Euphemia Scott Gibb.
-Charles Leigh Clare Nicholson was baptized at Congregational church in June 1872 at Old Trafford, Lancashire.4 Charles may have been named for his father's employers, a company of merchants named Messrs.
+Charles was born in May 1872 at Chorlton-on-Medlock, Manchester.
+Interestingly, the infant's name 'Charles Leigh Clare' is the same as Donald's employer 6 years later (Charles Leigh Clare & Co.)
+Was Donald repaying a debt of gratitude?.1,2,3 He was the son of Donald Nicholson and Euphemia Scott Gibb.
+Charles Leigh Clare Nicholson was baptised at Congregational church in June 1872 at Old Trafford, Lancashire.4 Charles may have been named for his father's employers, a company of merchants named Messrs.
 Chas.
 Leigh Clare and Co.
-Charles leigh Clare himself was a prison reformer and judge.5,6
+Charles Leigh Clare himself was a prison reformer and judge.5,6

 He was recorded as living with his parents, a servant and his siblings Donald, Angus, George and Lily in the 1881 census at Plumley Moor, Plumley, Cheshire.
 He was recorded as being 9 years old.
 Donald was actually his step-brother, the son of his father and his father's first wife.3 His occupation was recorded as being a scholar in the census.3